jernst/annost/README.md

 ## Status

 This is a proof-of-concept hack.
 I have no idea how it may or may not evolve.
-Right now I'm using it to identify tests in Fediverse protocol standards, and it seems to do a good job at it.
+Right now I'm using it to identify tests in Fediverse protocol standards for the [FediTest project](https://feditest.org/), and it seems to do a good job at it.
 We'll see where it goes.

 Feedback and improvements appreciated :-)